 Skills-based Workshops Series

-- Polishing your International Development CV
+- Polishing your international development resume or CV

 - Interviews: review of types of interviews, and video-recording of interviews by fellows

-- Leadership-building tools such as MBTI and StrengthsFinder training
+- Leadership-building tools such as MBTI and StrengthsFinder

 Meet and Greet Sessions